 The Pentagon will shift its current ad hoc volunteer process to a system in which each component will be assigned requirements to fill, the memo said.
 The new rules will apply beginning Oct.
 1.

 The various components of the military, including its combatant commands and agencies, will be required to maintain a pool of civilians who are able to deploy.

 Options to fill these requirements, Mattis said in the memo, include extending the terms of civilians already in the country, speeding up the process for those waiting to deploy, and temporarily deploying civilians with certain skills for short-term stints.

 The new system will allow the military greater predictability, so that leaders can seek volunteers or establish plans to hire new employees, Pentagon spokeswoman Rebecca Rebarich said in an email.

 “The program change recognizes the long-term need and importance of DOD civilian support to uniformed personnel in expeditionary missions, such as Afghanistan,” Rebarich said.
 “This DOD civilian support is an enduring requirement and one that requires advance planning to be successful.
 That is the purpose of the change.”

 Every effort will be made to reach these requirements on a voluntary basis, although the memo noted management has the long-standing authority to direct assignments for civilian employees, including deployments.

 There is no intent or plan to implement involuntary civilian deployments, Rebarich said.

 Given existing shortages, Mattis said he expects the transition to the new system over the next few months to be “especially challenging.”

-DOD has long struggled to find enough civilians willing or allowed to deploy to war zones because of a lack of direction on how to treat them downrange, a 2016 report by the Rand Corp. found.
+Looking for volunteers DOD has long struggled to find enough civilians willing or allowed to deploy to war zones because of a lack of direction on how to treat them downrange, a 2016 report by the Rand Corp. found.